haihala/haihala.github.io/src/lib/posts/intro-to-webdev.md

 - Docker
 - Running the site somewhere so that it can be used by others.
 - ORMs
-- Other web frameworks, both frontend and backend
+- Other web frameworks, both front end and back end